coderefinery/git-collaborative/content/distributed.md

 ### Longer route

-- Upstream repo receives other changes (other merged pull-requests)
+- Upstream/central repo receives other changes (other merged pull-requests)
-- How do we get these changes to the forked repo?
+- How do we get these changes to the fork?
 - Replace below with the repository you forked, if needed

 ```console